 An Under-Rated Part of SEO – The User Experience

 When optimizing a website for search engines, more often than not, people focus on more widely known strategies like focus keywords, page length, and meta information.
-While these strategies are absolutely necessary for ranking well on Google, the more underrated part of SEO is the user experience of a website.
-User experience is extremely important and something that few people realize Google takes into account when judging a website.
+While these strategies are absolutely necessary for ranking well on Google, the more underrated part of SEO is a site’s user experience.
+User experience is extremely important and something few people realize Google takes into account when judging a website.

-Focus on not only the basic steps of SEO, but also on providing a great user experience on your website and watch as you climb to the first page of Google.
+Focus on providing a great user experience on your website and SEO basics and watch as you climb to the first page of Google.

 What Is User Experience?

 The term “user experience” refers to the experience someone has while on your site.
 This includes how easy it is to navigate from one page to another, how quickly pages load, how helpful your information is, and more.
 This also includes less tangible things like a pleasant color scheme and aesthetically pleasing design.

 How Does Google Measure User Experience?